 The Consumer Choice Center was launched in February 2017 as a project of Students For Liberty.
 We held launch events in both Brussels, Belgium, and Ottawa, Ontario, Canada.
-Currently, we have staff members in the United States, Canada, and the European Union.
+Currently, we have staff members in the United States, Canada, Brazil, and the European Union.

 As an independent nonprofit organization, the Consumer Choice Center is dependent on funding from private donors.
 We do not accept money from governmental institutions.
 As described in our Code of Ethics, we strictly maintain editorial independence and do not give our funders influence on editorial decisions.